 The challenge of managing T1D is to control the ups and downs of glucose levels.
 People with T1D must take insulin every day, eat healthfully and carefully manage their physical activity to control their glucose levels and their health.
 T1D is for sure a blood glucose balancing act!

 If a child with T1D takes insulin shots, they likely take two different types of insulin:

-- Rapid-acting insulin works to slow the rise of glucose levels that happens after eating.
+Rapid-acting insulin works to slow the rise of glucose levels that happens after eating.
 People also take it to lower high glucose levels that may occur any time of the day or night.
-Rapid-acting insulin begins to work in about 15 minutes after taking it, peaks in about 1 hour, and continues to work for 2 to 4 hours longer.2 Children typically take their rapid-acting insulin before, during or after they eat a meal or snack.
+Different types of rapid-acting insulin begin to work in different amounts of time.
+It can range from starting to work 2.5 minutes after taking it to about 15 minutes after taking it.
+Usually, most rapid-acting insulin peaks in about 1 hour, and continues to work for 2 to 4 hours longer.
+Children typically take their rapid-acting insulin before, during or after they eat a meal or snack.